 Why SAWPA’s Water Use Efficiency Tools Are Necessary

 In 2018, the California Legislature enacted two bills – Senate Bill 606 and Assembly Bill 1668 – to establish new regulations for long-term improvements in water use efficiency.
-These two bills require urban water suppliers* to implement permanent water use reporting and meet agency-wide targets that will be enforceable after 2022.
+These two bills require urban water suppliers* to implement permanent water use reporting and meet agency-wide targets that will be enforceable in the long-term.

 SAWPA has several tools that can assist agencies located in the Santa Ana River Watershed comply with the new laws.
 These resources include:

 SAWPA can help agencies calculate outdoor water demands in their service areas using 2015 aerial mapping data at 3-inches-per-pixel resolution.
 To create outdoor water budgets by parcel, the data was analyzed to identify different landscape types such as turf grass, trees, shrubs, and pools.